9To5Civil

 This type of beam should be strong enough not to bend under force due to its own weight and traffic.
 When compression force is applied to a load beam.
 Then the top edge of the beam feels compression.
 And tension force is applied to the bottom edge.

+At the beginning of the bridge, simple beam bridges were made of wooden planks or stone slabs.
 Bridges in modern infrastructure are usually made of steel or reinforced concrete or a combination of both.
 Materials like solid reinforced, precast concrete or post-tensioned, etc. can be used.
-Modern bridges include girder, plate girder, and girder bridge, etc. in beam bridge.
+Modern bridges include girder, plate girder, girder bridges, etc. in beam bridges.

 Types of Beam Bridges